-Surely Belgian chocolate needs no introduction or at least not among cocoa lovers.
-I can tell you firsthand that in few European cities you will find a delicacy as exquisite as this one.
-You'll have dozens of opportunities to taste it while touring the city, but you can also take one of the chocolate tours in Brussels.
+Belgian chocolate probably needs no introduction or at least not among cocoa lovers.
+I can tell you first hand that in few European cities will you find a delicacy as exquisite as this one.
+You will have dozens of opportunities to taste it while you walk around the city, but you can also take one of the chocolate tours in Brussels.

 This tour also takes you through some of the most typical cafes and stores of the Belgian capital where you can find chocolate and sweets to enjoy on the spot or to take home as a souvenir of your trip.
 Especially recommended if you visit Brussels with children.

 If chocolate is Brussels' delicacy par excellence, beer is undoubtedly its most famous drink.
 The Belgian capital is famous worldwide for its craft beer and places like the Delirium Tremens Café have more than 2000 different brands.
 You can try them on your own, but if you go on one of the many beer tours that will take you to the best breweries in Brussels, the experience will be much more complete.